ansh/jiffyreader.com/README.md

 3. Right click the ZIP file > Extract All > OK
 4. Open Chrome > go to this link chrome://extensions/
 5. Click "Load unpacked" and then choose the folder.
+6. To pin the extension, click the puzzle icon on the top right of Chrome, then pin the extension.

 If there is interest, I am happy to work on this more and make it a dedicated screen reader.